the-lupaxa-project/.github/WORKFLOWS.md

 `If you called me, you meant it.`

 All logic and guardrails around if we should send the message to slack comes from the consuming workflow.
-Below is a detailed (and commented) example with a selection of guardrails that can be used.

-Guardrail List:

-- Ensure Slack is globally enabled
-- Ensure webhook secret exists
-- Skip notify on PRs from forks
-- Skip notify when commit message contains “[no-slack]”
-- Skip notify when PR title contains “[no-slack]”
-- Skip notify when manually dispatched AND manually disabled
-- Skip notify for tag builds
-- Always run (using strong guardrails)
-- Has access to secrets

 <details>
 <summary><strong>Click to expand: Inputs Accepted by this workflow</strong></summary>